Basics of CBD

 For new users, there is a bit of a learning curve to find the amount that is most effective for them.
 It is recommended that new users test out different amounts of CBD starting at 15mg/day.
 Then increase the mg/day to find the optimal amount of CBD for you.
-The effects of CBD are not an overwhelming intensity, often times CBD will feel as intense as the effects of something like caffeine.
+The effects of CBD are not an overwhelming intensity, oftentimes CBD feels as intense as the effects of something like caffeine.

 Most daily users report experiencing their desired benefits around 25mg/day.
 You can feel comfortable exploring different strengths of CBD.
 Because medical testing shows that even extreme daily doses of 1500mg of CBD oil are well tolerated in humans.

 Is CBD Addictive?

 There is no need to worry about getting addicted to CBD products.
 Hemp CBD oil is not addictive and has shown no addictive properties with regular or daily use.
 So, if you stop taking CBD, you won’t get withdrawal symptoms, even after long-term use.
 The World Health Organization* goes as far as to say, “CBD exhibits no effects indicative of any abuse or dependence potential… To date, there is no evidence of public health-related problems associated with the use of pure CBD.”

 Is CBD Legal to Use?

 - If the CBD product is derived from HEMP then YES, it is 100% legal to use and own anywhere in the United States.

 At the federal level, hemp-derived CBD is completely legal.
 All of Daddy Burt Hemp Co. products are hemp-derived, making them 100% legal anywhere in the US.
 If you are looking at a different brand of CBD products it is important to know if it is from hemp or a different plant.